- Search The Registry

 - My Account

 Addison Scurlock was born on this date in 1883.
-He was an African American photographer.
+He was a Black photographer.

 Born in Fayetteville, N.C., he graduated from high school there, and in 1900, moved with his family to Washington, D.C.
 His father, George Clay Scurlock, had run unsuccessfully for the North Carolina Senate.
 He also worked as a messenger for the U.S. Treasury Department, while studying law and he later opened a law office on the 1100 block of U Street.